-- To provide students with an introduction of the field of accounting. - To give students the ability to apply basic bookkeeping techniques (making journal entries and preparing basic financial statements). - To provide an understanding of international accounting rules and principles. - To provide an understanding of the basics of related fields like corporate governance and auditing.
+- To provide students with an introduction of the field of accounting. - To give students the ability to apply basic bookkeeping techniques (making journal entries and preparing basic financial statements). - To provide an understanding of international accounting rules and principles. - To discuss managerial discretion, and both its positive and negative consequences - To provide an understanding of the basics of related fields like corporate governance, auditing and internal control.

 - Weygandt, Kimmel, Kieso (2019).
-Financial Accounting with International Financial Reporting Standards, Wiley, 5th edition. - Selected chapters from other text books. - Research articles available via the UM Library.
+Financial Accounting with International Financial Reporting Standards, Wiley, 5th edition. - Selected chapters from other text books (available online). - Research articles and cases (available via the UM Library).

-The final grade consists of the following assessments: individual class participation and a final written exam, consisting of open questions.
+The final grade consists of the following assessments: individual class participation, group presentations and a final written exam, consisting of open questions.